ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 The two least useful things to say in a critique are:

-1. “I just don’t like that….
-I don’t know why, but it just doesn’t work” and
+1. "I just don’t like that….
+I don’t know why, but it just doesn’t work" and

-2. “oh my gosh, that is sooooo beautiful and I just love it”
+2. "oh my gosh, that is sooooo beautiful and I just love it"